 So what next?
 Get Badge Messenger into as many schools as possible.
 This product can truly save lives, and it's not very often a marketing agency gets the opportunity to work with a company doing that.
 It's difficult to put into words the kind of passion that drives this movement.
 The Badge Messenger team has harnessed their special technical expertise and devotion to children and teachers to create a truly unique product.
 Every teacher who has used the product has leveraged their influence and dedication towards education to promote this solution.

 And our team at Leighton Interactive?
 We're grateful and excited to help bring it to life.

 Check out this video from our client if you didn't get the chance up above:

 ARE YOU IN THE PROCESS OF DEVELOPING A NEW AND EXCITING PRODUCT?
 WE'D LOVE TO HELP BRING IT TO LIFE (AND MORE IMPORTANTLY: BRING IT TO MARKET).

 Since a young age, Kira's fostered a natural inclination for all things art and design.
 Then one day, she stumbled into the wide world of web development and all heck broke loose.
 As one of our Web Developers, she's a bit of a do it all, focusing where dev meets design to create an even better user experience.
 She's worked in nearly every aspect of design, marketing, and branding including in-house, freelance, and agency.

 Not one to be idle, Kira took on the life-changing feat of first time homeownership and blogs about its progression.
-She lives in Green Bay with her fiancé, Chris, and daughters, Elsie and Norah.
+She lives in Green Bay with daughters, Elsie and Norah.